 - Alaska (AK)

 - US West Coast (WOC including WA, OR, and CA)

 - British Columbia (BC)

 - Rest of the United States (US-r)

 - Rest of Canada (CA-r)

-- Rest of the world (ROW)2

-1 Additional analysis of the demand for Pacific halibut recreational trips is proposed in the IPHC 5-year program of integrated research and monitoring (2022-26) (IPHC-2021-IM097-12).
-Current results rely on the available statistics that do not necessarily reflect the willingness to substitute the target species (see details in IPHC-2021-ECON-02-R02).
+&lt;sup>1 Additional analysis of the demand for Pacific halibut recreational trips is proposed in the IPHC 5-year program of integrated research and monitoring (2022-26) (IPHC-2021-IM097-12).
+Current results rely on the available statistics that do not necessarily reflect the willingness to substitute the target species.
+See details in IPHC-2021-ECON-02.